Spanning the isogeny class of a power of an ordinary elliptic curve over a finite field. Application to the number of rational points of curves of genus $\leq 4$: Theta structures and a modular interpretation of the isogeny formula

 \section{Theta structures and a modular interpretation of the isogeny formula}

-In this section $k$ is any field of characteristic $p \ne 2$.
-We will first recall how to use the so-called isogeny formula to derive the theta null point on a target abelian variety from a (well-chosen) isogenous one.
+In this section, $k$ is any field of characteristic $p \ne 2$.
+We will first recall in \cref{sec:isogenyformula} how to use the so-called isogeny formula to derive the theta null point on a target abelian variety from a (well-chosen) isogenous one.
 Then, in Section~\ref{sec:universal}, we will show that the isogeny formula is actually valid over the universal abelian scheme.
 Although the proof basically follows the same lines as the proof over a field, this result, and the notation introduced there, will be useful in Section~\ref{sec:modular}, where we will derive a precise affine version of the isogeny formula.
-In this last section, we introduce a particular choice of affine lifts of the theta null points which we call modular and we show in Theorem~\ref{th:modular} that the isogeny formula respects the modular lifts.
-This allows us to compute values of Siegel modular forms of even weight given as polynomials in the theta constants with coefficients in $k$ (see Algorithm~\ref{algo:modular}).
+More precisely, we introduce a particular choice of affine lifts of the theta null points which we call \emph{modular}, since they are derived from interpreting the theta constants as modular forms, and we show in Theorem~\ref{th:modular} that the isogeny formula respects the modular lifts.
+In \cref{sec:thomae}, we explain how to compute $k$-rational modular lifts for a product of elliptic curves with a product polarization.
+Combining the `modular' isogeny formula and these initial modular lifts allow us in \cref{sec:siegelisogeny} to compute values of Siegel modular forms of even weight given as polynomials in the theta constants with coefficients in $k$ on the span of the isogeny class (see \cref{th:siegelmodular} and Algorithm~\ref{algo:modular}).